Financial Assistance

 Requests for financial assistance must be completed annually.
 In addition, students must maintain a minimum GPA of 2.5, and all financial obligations with the school must be current.

-If you apply after January 20, 2023, deadline, you will not be considered for the first round of committee meetings.
-Note that all financial assistance awards are contingent upon the receipt and review of your 2022 year-end IRS forms and schedules.
+All financial assistance awards are contingent upon the receipt and review of your 2023 year-end IRS forms and schedules.
 Families applying for financial aid should plan to file their tax returns early.

 • NEW FAMILIES APPLYING FOR FINANCIAL ASSISTANCE